faburu/react-masonry-infinite-redux/README.md

 # Infinite Redux

 Plagued with problems of petulant pinboards, I created the repo to demonstrate.
+There are features not needed for this demo, but I use this as a template

 It uses/features;
 * Razzle for server-side rendering